codetricity/Theta-App/README.md

-# Theta App
+# RICOH THETA Mobile App GUI Design

 ![](doc/phone.jpg)

-My final version of a Theta App.
-This app only designs for the User Interface.
+This app only shows the design for the User Interface.
 The commands for the app are not applied yet.

+This was built by a teenage student for educational purposes.

 ## Set Up